juneha1120/tp/docs/UserGuide.md

 **Examples:**
 - `edit 1 -p 91234567 -e johnd@example.com` — updates the phone number and email of the first contact.
-- `edit 2 -n "Betsy Crower" -c Investor` — updates the name and sets the category to Investor for the second contact.
+- `edit 2 -n Betsy Crower -c Investor` — updates the name and sets the category to Investor for the second contact.

-### Listing all persons : `list`
+### Listing all persons: `list`

 Displays all contacts in TrackUp, optionally filtering by category.